Abdul Hamid Al Ghamdi* Pages 242 - 247 ( 6 )

 Objective: This study was conducted to discuss the clinical value of published Diabetic Retinopathy Progression determinants.

-Methods: The data for systematic review has been gathered from the studies that were searched through scholarly platforms and several libraries.
+Methods: The data for systematic review was collected from the published studies through PubMed and Medline.
 These studies discussed the clinical predictors of Diabetic Retinopathy (DR) progression.
-The common keywords included in the review were diabetic retinopathy, anemia, systolic blood pressure, dyslipidemia, genetics and risk factors.
+The common keywords used were diabetic Retinopathy, diabetes mellitus, systolic blood pressure, hemoglobin, and albuminuria.

 Department of Ophthalmology, Faculty of Medicine, Taif University, Taif